nix gc speedup improvements

 The parsing format looked trivial and I tried a quick hack to

-This gave a 25% speedup (7 minutes faster on nz
+This gave a 25% speedup (7 minutes faster on nz).
+Sounds like a

 lot for a simple 80-line change.